- Collection Overview

 Single photocopies may be made for research purposes.
 For quotations that are fair use as defined under U. S. Copyright Law, no permission to cite or publish is required.
 For those few instances beyond fair use, researchers are responsible for determining who may hold the copyright and obtaining approval from them.
 Researchers do not need anything further from the Mudd Library to move forward with their use.

 Three audiocassette tapes, one VHS tape, and three U-Matic tapes are located in Series 7: Audiovisual Materials, Box 55.
-Access to this material follows the Mudd Manuscript Library policy for preservation and access to audiovisual materials.

 - Credit this material:

 W. Arthur Lewis Papers; Public Policy Papers, Department of Special Collections, Princeton University Library